vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-gift-list/vtex-list-listmigration.md

 ``list-id`` is an integer number, that represents the list creation sequence, starting with the number 1.
 For example, for a store with 170 lists created on the native method, there will be lists with ``list-ids`` in a range between 1 and 170.

-Native lists have diverse types of configurations, and the structure of data can vary.
-Because of that, is important to treat this data to adapt it for the data structure on the native app.
+Native lists have diverse types of configuration, and the data structure can vary.
+Because of that, it is important to treat this data to adapt it to the data structure on the native app.
 Treating the extracted data, we can insert it into the app feature data structure.

 It can be made by GraphQL routes.
 All managing methods for MD v2 are available on our GraphQL layer, where they can be manipulated.
 The entity related to the app is ``vtex.list-graphql@3.5.0``.
 For more information, you can access the [following documentation](https://developers.vtex.com/docs/guides/graphql-ide).